Humoud/humoud.github.com/_posts/2020-04-16-exp-honeypot2.markdown

 This one is self explanatory.
 The vulnerable machines are on this network.
 Furthermore, a SecurityOnion sniffer (sensor) is attached to this network as well.

 ### Windows Activity Monitoring
-I went with [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) to log activities on the Windows machines.
+I went with [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) to log Windows activities.
 I used SwiftOnSecurity's configuration which can be found on [Github](https://github.com/SwiftOnSecurity/sysmon-config).
 Many thanks to SwiftOnSecurity.

 Then I used [WinLogBeat](https://www.elastic.co/downloads/beats/winlogbeat).
 I had to make sure that the version of WinLogBeat matches the version of Kibana on running on SecurityOnion.
 With WinLogBeat you choose what you want to be shipped and where.
 Sysmon logs are stored in Windows Event Logs under: `Applications and Services > Microsoft > Windows > Sysmon > Operational`.
 The following is from the WinLogBeat configuration file (winlogbeat.yml):